SharePoint/PnP-Guidance/articles/app-model-recipe-themes.md

 Summary
 -------

-The approach you take to brand SharePoint sites is different in the new app model than it was with Full Trust Code.
-In a typical Full Trust Code (FTC) branding scenario, custom master pages, web templates, JavaScript, CSS files, and images are created to implement a custom brand.
+The approach you take to brand SharePoint sites is different in the new app model than it was with Full Trust Code / Farm Solutions.
+In a typical Full Trust Code (FTC) / Farm Solution branding scenario, custom master pages, web templates, JavaScript, CSS files, and images are created to implement a custom brand.
 Additionally, SharePoint themes and composed looks may be created to implement a custom brand.
-These artifacts are typically packaged in a feature that uses declarative code and FTC to deploy the assets and register them with the SharePoint site.
+These artifacts are typically packaged in a feature that uses declarative code and FTC / Farm Solution to deploy the assets and register them with the SharePoint site.

-In an app model branding scenario, all of the options associated with FTC branding scenarios are available.
+In an app model branding scenario, all of the options associated with FTC / Farm Solution branding scenarios are available.
 No matter which option you choose, you can deploy and register your branding assets on SharePoint sites via the remote-provisioning pattern.

 Terminology
 -----------